RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 encoderId := nonce % EncoderModulus
 ```

 The nonce is included in the request as the query parameter `_`, the idea is that this a standard pattern for "cache busting" and at a glance looks legitimate.
 The server also ignores any request that does not contain a valid nonce.
+A "NOP" nonce is also supported, which is an encoder ID of zero (i.e. the modulo of the nonce equals zero).